Independent store owners need to know about retail and digital disruption

 The smart retail store owners will get the information now on how to be able to successfully exit the business as the next months unfold.

-Mr Egelanian added that the public health recommendations around people gathering have been revised multiple times in recent days, from suggestions to limit to groups smaller than 250 then no greater than 50.
+Mr Egelanian added that the public health recommendations around people gathering have been revised multiple times in recent days.

 “And it is changing everyday which changes retail everyday.